-Pattern Matching is a primary brain process used to make sense of the world, learn from experience, create positive and negative habits, and develop addictions or other chronic conditions.
+Pattern Matching is a primary cognitive process used to make sense of the world, learn from experience, create positive and negative habits, and develop addictions or other chronic conditions.

-A little over 100,000 years ago a lone hunter made his way across the wetlands looking for food.
+Imagine a little over 100,000 years ago a lone hunter was making his way across the wetlands looking for food.
 It was a beautiful day, the sun was shining, the skies were blue with white, puffy clouds and a gentle breeze was blowing.

 About 30 days later the same hunter was out in the wetlands again looking for food.
-But this time he brought several of his friends with him...
-They made sure to go 30 miles in the opposite direction of where T-Rex was last time.
+But this time he brought several of his friends with him… They made sure to go 30 miles in the opposite direction of where the tiger was last time.

-In just one very intense experience, the encounter with T-Rex had been "burned into his neurology" as a warning system to avoid getting eaten.
-All the elements were there - the blue skies... the white puffy clouds... the gentle breeze... the beautiful day... the wetlands... the moving bush.
-All of these elements joined together in the proper sequence signaled the imminent probability of being eaten by T-Rex.
+In just one very intense experience, the encounter with the tiger had been “burned into his neurology” as a warning system to avoid getting eaten.
+All the elements were there – the blue skies… the white puffy clouds… the gentle breeze… the beautiful day… the wetlands… the moving bush.
+All of these elements joined together in the proper sequence signaled the imminent probability of being eaten by the tiger.

-His "Don't Get Eaten" System instantly and subconsciously received the fear signal (trigger) resulting in a powerful need to find safety - right NOW!
-This is an example of a mechanism the brain uses in order to learn from experience.
-It's called pattern matching (AKA: Classic Conditioning).
-There are only two ways to "burn a network into the brain" - Intensity and repetition.
+His “Don’t Get Eaten” Survival System instantly and subconsciously received the fear signal (aka, trigger) resulting in a powerful need to find safety – right NOW!
+This is an example of reward-based pattern matching, also known as habit development.
+The survival-oriented region of the brain builds network databases to get more of what feels good, and get away from what feels bad.

 Pattern matching is also responsible for cravings and relapses back into addictions after a period of recovery.
 For example, hearing a bell could trigger someone addicted to gambling to feel an urge to go to the track and bet on his favorite horse… Just reading the word “chocolate” can trigger an urge to find and eat some chocolate.